data2evidence/d2e/docs/2-load/3-setup-db-credentials.md

 notes:
 - `*` - schema/usernames are the values expected for sample data load steps - do not change
-- `@` - passwords are required for the sample data load steps - make a secure note of these secrets
+- `@` - create a random password
-- sample data load are the next steps
+- make a secure note of these secrets as they are required for the sample data load steps
   - [load-synpuf1k](5-load-synpuf1k.md)
   - [load-vocabd](6-load-vocab.md)